Henry Ludwell Moore: Legacy

 With his contemporaries, Wesley Mitchell and Irving Fisher, H. L. Moore pioneered new kinds of quantitative economics in the United States.
-Unlike them, Moore was not a great public figure.
-He was a private, sensitive person who suffered from long periods of illness.
 At the end of his essay on Moore, Stigler writes "In general one can say that Moore was as much a founder of this movement [statistical economics] as any one man is likely to be a founder of a great movement toward which a science has been steadily moving."